 Center Geo button on the toolbar you will see the 3D model you’ve created earlier with FaceBuilder in the middle of the frame.

-By default it appears with textured wireframe and usually it’s advisable.
-But in case you feel it’s difficult to work with that kind of wireframe on a specific frame, you can switch off
+By default it appears with a textured wireframe and usually it’s advisable.
+But in case you experiencing any difficulties while working with that kind of wireframe on some frames, you can switch off

 Textured Wireframe checkbox on the main settings tab of FaceTracker, it will become bright green.
 You can also find other useful checkboxes like

 Back-face culling around there.
 Use them to customize appearance of the wireframe in the

 Viewer.
 And finally, at the bottom of main FaceTracker settings tab you can find